morph-l2/morph-doc/docs/how-morph-works/general-protocol-design/5-difference-between-ethereum-and-morph.md

 :::tip Several opcode not available

 `BLOBHASH` and `BLOBBASEFEE` are not supported on Morph yet.

-Additionally, [EIP-4788](https://eips.ethereum.org/EIPS/eip-4788) for accessing the Beacon Chain block root is not supported.
+[EIP-4788](https://eips.ethereum.org/EIPS/eip-4788) for accessing the Beacon Chain block root is not supported too.

 :::